Sara Maxson Cobb

-Sara Miranda Maxson Cobb (née Sara Miranda Maxson; also known as Sara M. Maxson-Cobb; September 30, 1858 – January 24, 1917) was a 19th-century American art teacher, artist, and writer from the U.S. state of New York.
+Sara Miranda Cobb (née Maxson; also known as Sara Maxson Cobb and Sara M. Maxson-Cobb; September 30, 1858 – January 24, 1917) was a 19th-century American art teacher, artist, and writer from the U.S. state of New York.
 She served as director of the Art School of the Maine Wesleyan Seminary and Female College at Kents Hill, Maine, and taught drawing at Colorado State University.

 Early years and education

-Sara Miranda Maxson was born in Geneva, New York, September 30, 1858.
-She was the daughter of Dr. Edwin R. and Lucy Lanphear Maxson.
+Sara Miranda Maxson was born in Geneva, New York, September 30, 1858, the daughter of Dr. Edwin R. and Lucy (Lanphear) Maxson.
 She traces her lineage on her father's side to the Maxtons, of Maxton-on-the-Tweed, in Scotland.
 Her father's family came to America in 1701, after having been settled in England for generations.
 Her father, Edwin Robinson Maxson, A.M., M.D., LL.D., a graduate of Jefferson Medical College, Philadelphia, Pennsylvania, had been a lecturer on medical subjects in the colleges of Philadelphia and Geneva.
 His Practice of Medicine and Hospitals: British, French and American were well-known books.
 Her mother, Lucy Potter Lamphere, was of French-English ancestry.

 In 1864, the family removed to Adams, New York, where Cobb spent much of her childhood.
 Her earliest education was received from her parents.
 When very young, she started writing for amateur papers.
 At the age of eight, happening to read an article on drawing, she tried her pencil at reproducing the simple cuts given in it for copying, with a success so surprising to herself that she then and there resolved to become an artist.
 Thereafter, she received training in drawing.
 In 1872, Cobb entered the Hungerford Collegiate Institute at Adams, where she studied for two years.
 The family removed to Syracuse.
 New York, in 1874, where, for five years, she studied in the public schools of that city, graduating at the Syracuse High School in 1879.
 For the next four years she was in the Liberal Art College of Syracuse University, where she graduated with the degree of Ph.
 B., in 1883.
 She then took up the painting course in the Fine Art College of the university, graduating with the degree of Bachelor of painting in 1886.
 In 1890.
 Syracuse Universitv granted her the degree of PhD, on examination in Art History.
 She was a member of the Alpha chapter of the college society, Alpha Phi.